|Scientific names||Common names|

 • Cyanide: Immature plant, especially when wilted, is poisonous because of the cyanide and alkaloid hordenine.
 These toxins are destroyed when dried or made into silage.

-Scientific studies on health benefits and use of Sorghum or jowar
+Scientific studies on health benefits and use of sorghum jowar

 Aqueous extract of Sorghum bicolor stem bark yielded alkaloids and saponins.
 Extract administration in rats produced significant increase in hemoglobin, packed red cell volume and red blood cells in iron sufficient and iron deficient groups.
 Results support its use in folkloric medicine in the management of anemia.
 (25)